-Rare tree species was expected to be defined through a Prakas but this has not yet been issued.
+Rare tree species was expected to be defined through a Prakas but this has not yet been issued as of September 2020.
 In its absence, FA officials and others use a list of agreed endangered or rare tree species, described as 'luxury timber species (first quality)' from 2000, based on a 1986 regulation for the classification of wood qualities (Global Witness, 2015).